 My favourite so far

-This is quite a condensed one but what strikes me as interesting is the release aspect mentioned in it.
+This is quite a condensed one but the release aspect mentioned in it strikes me as particularly interesting.

-It is quite a complex aspect of the DevOps culture in my opinion.
 I tend to separate the concept of deployment from the one of release.
-Product updates as experienced by the user are governed by a release policy that may or may not be the same as the deployment policy.
+Users experience product updates governed by a release policy that may or may not be the same as the deployment policy.
 This really depends on the strategy of the organization.

 Regardless of this distinction, though, I believe that constraining the capability of delivering value to the end user to a specific role undermines the agility of an organization.

 The teams should be able to continuously release code into production.
-The release of functionality should be controlled through mechanisms such as feature flags so that the code that reaches production does not necessarily activate.
-This makes it possible for the organization to control when the functionality actually reaches the user.
+Mechanisms such as feature flags should control the release of functionality.
+This means that the code in production doesn’t necessarily activate upon deploying it, making it possible for the organization to control when the functionality actually reaches the user.

 Job specs like this one feel like they’re trying to repurpose the role of the Release Manager to keep up with the latest trends by just changing a few words.